fxyz-ai/historical-api/README.md

 # Historical Events API

-This is a simple public API that serves historical, each with several events happened on the year.
+This is a simple public API that serves historical events, each with several events happened on the year.

 ---